 Since moving to New York City, Beacon has been high on our list of places to visit.
-After living here for 3 years (where has the time gone?!), we finally made the trip up north to visit Beacon and Storm King Art Center!
+After living here for 3 years, we finally made the trip up north to visit Beacon & Storm King Art Center!

 Beacon is a small riverfront town, just 60 miles north of New York City.
-From post-industrial decay, Beacon has transformed itself into a hip and artsy destination.
-The center of Beacon is Main Street, lined with shops, cafes, galleries, and breweries.
-And, if you’re into all things nature and hiking, Beacon might just be the perfect little getaway for you!
+From post-industrial decay, Beacon has transformed itself into a hip & artsy destination.
+The center of Beacon is Main Street, lined with shops, cafes, galleries, & breweries. & if you’re into all things nature & hiking, Beacon might just be the perfect little getaway for you!

-Alright, first things first — how to get to Beacon!
-If you have a car, great; if you don’t, MetroNorth will be your best bet!
-From Grand Central Station, catch the train to Poughkeepsie and enjoy the beautiful scenic ride along the Hudson River.
-And hopefully, you will have a much more enjoyable experience than we did…
+First things first — how to get to Beacon.
+If you have a car, great; if you don’t, MetroNorth will be your best friend!
+From Grand Central Station, catch the train to Poughkeepsie & enjoy the beautiful scenic ride along the Hudson River. & hopefully, you will have a much more enjoyable experience than we did…

-We planned our trip to Beacon on a Saturday… a Saturday that also happened to be absolutely beautiful and the first real day of “fall” (cue fall foliage and pumpkin spice lattes).
-We even left early and caught the 9:56am train, but it never once occurred to us that maybe all of New York City had the same idea to escape the city.
-Our train was a-b-s-o-l-u-t-e-l-y packed, and I mean worse than catching an Express 4 or 5 train in the city during rush hour.
+We planned our trip to Beacon on a Saturday… a Saturday that also happened to be absolutely beautiful & the first real day of fall (cue fall foliage & pumpkin spice lattes).
+We even left relatively early, but it never once occurred to us that maybe all of New York City had the same idea of escaping the city.
+Our train was absolutely packed, & I mean worse than catching an Express 4 or 5 train in the city during rush hour.
 After 50 miserable minutes, we gave up.
-We got off the train in Peekskill — not even close to our final destination of Beacon, and we ordered an Uber to Storm King Art Center.
+We got off the train in Peekskill — not even close to our final destination of Beacon, & we ordered an Uber to Storm King Art Center.
 Our Uber driver even laughed at us for getting off the train so early!
-But hey, at the time, air-conditioning and room to stretch our legs seemed like a little piece of heaven.
+But hey, at the time, air-conditioning & room to stretch our legs seemed like a little piece of heaven.

-If you’ve never heard of Storm King Art Center, turn on Netflix and watch season 2, episode 9 of Master of None, and you will completely understand why we decided to visit!
+If you’ve never heard of Storm King Art Center, turn on Netflix & watch season 2, episode 9 of Master of None & you’ll completely understand why we decided to visit!
 Storm King Art Center is an open-air museum containing the largest collection of contemporary art sculptures in the United States.
-With over 500 acres of open-air goodness, you are free to explore at your own pace and take in all of the amazing views.
-Although Storm King Art Center is open all year round, I highly suggest visiting in late September or early October.
-Fall foliage may seem a bit basic, but Storm King Art Center takes fall foliage to a whole new level.
-Both Alex and I were in awe with how pretty every corner of the park was.
+With over 500 acres of open-air goodness, you’re free to explore at your own pace & take in all of the amazing views.
+Although Storm King Art Center is open all year round, I highly suggest visiting in late September or early October — Storm King Art Center takes fall foliage to a whole new level.
+Both Alex & I were in awe with how beautiful the park was.

 After relaxing at Hudson Valley Brewery, we set out to explore Main Street.
-There are so many cute boutiques and art galleries, it’s hard not to lose track of time.
-We eventually made our way down Main Street to 2 Way Brewing Company, and oh my, if you love BBQ, you must stop here!
-The brewery had such a fun vibe — so many board games, lots of beer, delicious food, and music.
+There are so many cute boutiques & art galleries, it’s hard not to lose track of time.
+We eventually made our way down Main Street to 2 Way Brewing Company, & oh my, if you love BBQ, you must stop here!
+The brewery had such a fun vibe — so many board games, lots of beer, delicious food, & music.
 Plus, its a 5 minute walk to the train station, so it’s the perfect last stop in Beacon!

-We had so much fun visiting Beacon and Storm King Art Center, we’re already planning our return!
-Next time, we’re hoping to stop by DIA:Beacon (an art gallery housing art from the 1960s to present) and Mount Beacon Park (hiking trails with amazing views of the Hudson River).
-What’s your favorite getaway in New York State?!
+We had so much fun visiting Beacon & Storm King Art Center, we’re already planning our return!
+Next time, we’re hoping to stop by DIA:Beacon (an art gallery housing art from the 1960s to present) & Mount Beacon Park (hiking trails with amazing views of the Hudson River).